MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 $ bees down
 ```

 Done!
 Here's a 'Metrics' report from Heroku.
-Heroku and BWMG don't necessarily agree, but that's left as an excercise for the reader FIXME cat video.
+Heroku and BWMG don't necessarily agree on 'time per request', but that's left as an excercise for the reader FIXME cat video.

 ![articles/screenshots/Loader.io*]

+We got 1500 r/s with both configurations (1 and 2 dynos).
+So that seems like there is something in between our clients and app server.
+That's also an excercise for the reader.

+(FIXME, we could ask Heroku why this is happening, so they look good.
+Maybe they'd repost/link to us)

 (Hold on a sec while I check my AWS for leftover bees, and turn my heroku app back to 1 dyno).